-- (a) a payment under Division 3; or - (b) an annual subscription paid to a political party, to a State branch of a political party or to a division of a State branch of a political party by a person in respect of the person's membership of the party, branch or division; or

-(c) any visit, experience or activity provided for the purposes of a political exchange program.
+- (a) a payment under Division 3; or - (b) an annual subscription paid to a political party, to a State branch of a political party or to a division of a State branch of a political party by a person in respect of the person's membership of the party, branch or division; or - (c) any visit, experience or activity provided for the purposes of a political exchange program.

-A gift also includes a 'gift-in-kind' such as the provision of a service (other than volunteer labour) for no consideration (see Part 1b for examples).
+A gift also includes a 'gift-in-kind' such as the provision of a service (other than volunteer labour) for no consideration.